zhenxia1012/RmoteCodePublisher/README.md

 # RmoteCodePublisher
 Remote Code Publisher are mainly used for clients to manage their source code files on the server side.

-Remote Code Publisher are mainly used for clients to manage their source code files on the server side.
 It consists of three major components: code publisher server, client interface, message-passing system.

 A code publisher server
 -	manage the source code files for clients